 What happens when the trial ends

-When your subscription has expired, all keys return 403 on the next call.
+When your subscription has expired, keys return 402 Payment Required on the next call.
 The key remains active but unusable.
 As soon as the subscription is running again, the key works again without any changes.

 Audit